teloryfrozy/portfolio/README.md

 This is my portfolio; you can use it as a template and modify it with attribution to my work.
 I have developed a dark mode and added a French translation.

+## License

+This project is licensed under the MIT License.
+You are free to:

+- Clone it
+- Modify it
+- Use it for anything

+If you like the design, feel free to fork the repository!

 ![Portfolio](readme/portfolio.png)

 ## Getting Started